-The Caribbean side features stunning coral reefs overflowing with life.
+The Caribbean coast features stunning coral reefs overflowing with life.
 The biodiversity here is remarkable and you’re likely to see hundreds of different species of marine animals on any given dive.
-These reefs are often in warmer, more protected waters making for less challenging diving than the Pacific side.
+Also, these reefs are often in warmer, more protected waters making for less challenging diving than the Pacific side.

 The Pacific Ocean side is home to whales, rays, and other incredible sea life in these colder and deeper waters.
 The south half of the coastline is a protected nature reserve, making it an ideal diving location.

-The best time to go scuba diving in Costa Rica
+The Best Time to Scuba Dive in Costa Rica

-While the best scuba diving in Costa Rica depends on your location and personal preference, it also depends on the time of year.
+While the best dive in Costa Rica depends on your location and personal preference, it also depends on the time of year.
 There are a number of factors that change from season to season including rainfall, currents, sea life, and underwater visibility.

 The Dry Season